 Swimming with wonderful graceful dolphins will certainly give you an unforgettable experience and is unlikely to leave anybody uninterested!
 Sometimes dolphins get really close to the coast.

 There are quite a lot of island resorts near Maafushi, and guided tours there are always organized.
 They usually include transfer by boat, visiting the island, meals and spa treatment.
-The ticket cost varies from $25 to $125 per person (as of October 2013).
+The ticket cost varies from $25 to $145 per person.

 Each resort has its own unique beauty.
 But there are also some similarities.
-For example, there is a swimming pool on every resort.
-It’s not quite clear what it is there for, but still it should be available at every 4- and 5-star hotel.
-If you have an opportunity and you can afford going there, I’d recommend visiting them all.
+For example, there is a swimming pool almost on each resort.
+If you have an opportunity and you can afford going there, it’s better to visit them all.

 6 km away from Maafushi another two local islands (Guraidhoo and Gulhi) are located, where you can be taken by local ferry running from Maafushi.

-In conclusion I’d say that Maafushi is a “party” island, where there are lots of tourists.
+In conclusion, Maafushi is a “party” island with a lot of tourists.
 That’s why if you want to enjoy peace and quiet, you’d better stay on other islands.

 You can get to Maafushi by public ferry departing from Vilingili Ferry Terminal.
 The travelling time is 90 minutes, the cost is $2.
 To order a speedboat transfer, you should contact your hotel’s administration directly not later than 3 days before arriving.